 There are some great Facebook groups full of hints and tips and pictures of what you can expect.
 Beware though, these groups will make you question your choices and make you want to book more.
 Every time I log into Facebook there are at least a few new posts in each group and I find it really interesting to read about what other people have been doing or eating!
 Everyone seems super friendly though and ready to answer questions.

 We have been to Walt Disney World in Florida and I don’t remember anything being as stressful.
 We definitely didn’t plan anything, didn’t book anywhere to eat and just winged it most days.
 I guess Disneyland Paris is something else altogether!
+However, people go back to Disney all the time so there must be a good reason for it.

 Do you have favourite restaurants or rides?
 Maybe you prefer a certain hotel.
 Let me know!